mideind/GreynirEngine/doc/overview.rst

 for the modern Icelandic language.
 This grammar contains rules describing how sentences and the various subparts thereof can be validly constructed.

 Almost all sentences are **ambiguous**.
-This means that there multiple parse trees that can validly describe the sentence according to the grammar rules.
+This means that there are multiple parse trees that can validly describe the sentence according to the grammar rules.
 Reynir thus has to choose a single best tree from the forest of possible trees.
 It does this with a scoring heuristic which assigns higher scores to common word forms and grammatical constructs, and lower